samroska/women-in-gov/README.md

 - [Democracy Index Score](https://www.eiu.com/n/campaigns/democracy-index-2021/): The democracy index score was how we categorized and defined the term 'democratic government'.
 This index is on a scale of 0-10.
 There are 4 main categories (Full democracy, Flawed Democracy, Hybrid Regimes, and Authoritarian Regimes) with ranges on the 1 - 10 scale.

--[ISO Code](https://raw.githubusercontent.com/plotly/datasets/master/2014_world_gdp_with_codes.csv):This was not a major data source and is not included in our report.
+- [ISO Code](https://raw.githubusercontent.com/plotly/datasets/master/2014_world_gdp_with_codes.csv):This was not a major data source and is not included in our report.
 This was used to get a complete list of ISO country code for the Choropleth graphs in the visualizations.ipynb

 ## Noteable Files